Share this

 What are architects’ fees for a new build house?

-Can architects help me keep control of costs?
+Can architects help control construction costs?

 Do architects handle planning permission?